omrawaley/Code-Invaders/README.md

 I've always had a hate for high-level programming languages because they're pretty easy and to be honest, some of those languages (like Python) are more like writing English than writing code!

-In this version of Space Invaders, the aliens have been swapped for high-level languages and the player has been swapped with a low-level language.
+In this version of Space Invaders, the aliens have been swapped for high-level languages, and the player has been swapped with a low-level language.

 ## Features
 It is highly-customizable and modular.
 You can easily create your own levels and enemy formations by going into the `levels.h` file.
 Currently, there are four enemy types: